 Some studies on use of animals for dissection differ in findings.
 According to them, dissections of animals have negative psychological effects on students.
 The current trends show that the educators and students prefer cruelty-free science classes.
 Laboratory experiments with domesticated animals are also on the decline.

-There is a rapid increase in the availability of humane alternatives, as ethically-sourced cadavers, preserved specimens, computer simulations, videos, models, 3D dissection software programmes and surgical simulators.
+There is a rapid increase in the availability of humane alternatives, as ethically-sourced cadavers, preserved specimens, computer simulations, videos, models, 3D dissection software programmes and surgical simulators curated, tested and integrated by leading software testing companies.
 These alternatives can save substantial numbers of animal lives.
 The non-animal-alternatives are gaining popularity as the institutions find that the animals no longer required for practical sessions.
 The use of animals in graduate education has dramatically declined over the past few decades, Many medical and veterinary institutions in US have resorted to new alternative tools and methods and alternative.
 Tufts University Veterinary School was the first of its kind to stop using animals for classes and resorting to alternative methods.
 Now 25 veterinary schools in the US out of 28, use humane alternatives for their courses.

 Educators and students in veterinary science in India should lead the new movement and become role models to other institutions in life sciences: as they are the people who pledged to protect the animal health and welfare, to prevent and relieve of animal suffering and to conserve animal resources.